yatiris/yatiris.github.io/_people/delfina_braggio.md

 ### Bio

-Delfina Braggio (Delfi) is a PhD student in Computational and Industrial Mathematics at UNICEN.
-Her research is focused in analyzing neuroimages using machine learning techniques.
+Delfina Braggio (Delfi) is a Postdoctoral Research Fellow from CONICET.
+She holds a PhD degree in Computational and Industrial Mathematics from UNICEN (2022).
+Her research is focused in analyzing brain images from mice and humans using VBM and machine learning techniques.

 ### Relevant publications